kanidm/compact-jwt/README.md

 or design that conflicts with the project goals in Kanidm.
 Examples are:

 * Ring as the sole cryptographic provider - we need to use OpenSSL
-* Only supporting RSA - We want to use ECDSA/ED25519
+* Only supporting RSA - We want to use ECDSA
 * Full JWS implementation - As mentioned, JWS has a number of sharp edges like alg=none

 As a result, nothing "fit" what we wanted, so we are making another library.